Khalil-420/CyberTEK-2024/challenges/crypto/A Different Breed/README.md

 # A Different Breed

-## Notes
+## Description

-- @GremlinBoi: Tested, works.
-Further Testing required just to be absolutely certain.
+  - Why isn't it possible?
+  - It's just not.
+  - Why not, you stupid bastard?

+  **author**: GremlinBoi